 “Speak Torah to Power” is a groundbreaking speaker series that connects today’s most pressing social justice issues with Jewish wisdom to guide us in doing transformative work in the world.
 In this series, six leading Jewish educators from across the United States explore the connection between activism, service, spirituality, community, Jewish wisdom and the events of our day.
 More than 15,000 people have already tuned in to Speak Torah to Power.

 Discussion Guides: Visit avodah.net/speaktorahtopower to learn more about the speakers and download our free discussion guides to support your communities in exploring these issues and questions together.

 Avodah created various programs for our community throughout the COVID-19 pandemic to foster learning, community building, and discussion through virtual connection.
-Click here to view our weekly offerings.
+Click here to view our offerings.